40 Web Fonts for Body Copy

 Secondarily the fonts had to be pretty damn legible across multiple different browsers at 16px/24px.
 This really wasn’t an issue between modern browsers (Chrome, Safari, Firefox, etc…) quite a few of the fonts looked illegible in Internet explorer.

-If you are interested in looking at the page I used for testing you can find it here.
 While I selected all of these typefaces from the Google Web Font directory you can find the exact collection I tested here.

 The “Winning” Web Fonts for Body Copy